Understand more about composting toilets

 If you’re interested in finding out more about composting, there are plenty of great resources online, plus we have a great blog post that goes into more detail.
 This is just an introduction and overview to get you started, so we won’t go into too much detail.

 Whilst some of the toilets we sell actually do the composting within the toilet (such as the WooWoo GT), others need the contents transferred to a separate compost bin.
-Here, we talk about toilets where the composting is done outside of the toilet.
+Here, we talk about waterless toilets where the composting is done outside or away from the toilet.

 The Compost Ingredients

-To make the best compost, in the quickest time, you need four ingredients – some nitrogen, some carbon, some air and some moisture
+To make the best compost, in the quickest time, you need four ingredients – some nitrogen rich stuff, some carbon rich stuff, some air and some moisture

 Whilst there is an ‘ideal’ ratio of carbon to nitrogen materials , unless you are dedicated to making the perfect compost in the shortest time, don’t worry too much about it.
 Remember that composting will happen over time without your help!